 Multiple emergency follow-up CDPs and regular CDPs granted by the Coastal Commission for roadway segments that are vulnerable to coastal erosion have included special permit conditions that require long-term SLR adaptation solutions to coastal hazards.
 These emergency projects have included use of shoreline armoring solutions—such as seawalls, rock slope protection, or revetments—which the Coastal Commission has considered to be the least environmentally damaging short-term, or temporary, project alternative while a longer-term, more permanent solution, for the coastal transportation system is developed.
 These special conditions have included monitoring, mitigation, and/or submission of a future CDP application within a designated time period to retain or replace the device that includes analysis of coastal hazards—including SLR—as well as an explanation of how the project fits within a longer-term transportation adaptation plan or strategy that addresses vulnerabilities in a way that eventually removes the shoreline protective device and avoids negative impacts on California’s coastal resources.

+A priority emphasized by California’s 2022 Climate Adaptation Strategy, the State’s commitment to advancing multi-benefit, nature-based solutions seeks to ensure that California’s communities and natural systems continue to thrive together in the face of climate change—and also reflects the opportunity to avoid maladaptation—or the concept that constructing protective infrastructure like seawalls in some of our most hazard-prone areas can “lock-in” and increase vulnerabilities while providing a false sense of security (IPCC AR6 (PDF), 2022).
+Natural or nature-based solutions should be prioritized wherever feasible, particularly in areas that could be flooded or eroded from tidal or fluvial processes like riverine or coastal areas.
 The Federal Highway Administration has released implementation guidance for nature-based solutions, which indicate that these measures can enhance the resilience of coastal highways to SLR under conditions ranging from typical to extreme weather events.
 The Coastal Commission has also identified nature-based adaptation solutions as one of the preferred alternatives for addressing SLR and the vulnerability of existing endangered structures, including transportation infrastructure, to coastal hazards.
 Nature-based solutions rely on natural ecological and physical processes to offer protection services to the built coastal environment.
 More generally, Executive Order B-30-15 and EO N-82-20 (PDF) obligates state agencies to prioritize and accelerate use of natural infrastructure solutions, and various state policy resources identify nature-based solutions as a priority adaptation strategy, including the OPC’s 2018 SLR Guidance (PDF), the Climate Action Plan for Transportation Infrastructure (CAPTI), and the California Climate Adaptation Strategy.
 Below are some resources on natural infrastructure, as well as a permitted project that utilizes natural infrastructure to protect a section of Highway 101 in Cardiff.